rrambhia22/rrambhia22/README.md

 - 🌐 Grace Hopper Celebration (GHC) 2023 Attendee. https://ghc.anitab.org/

-- 👨🏽‍🎓 Graduate student from Northeastern University with a master's degree in Data Analytics.
+- 👨🏽‍🎓 Graduate student from Northeastern University with a Master's degree in Data Analytics.

 - 👩‍💻 Computer Engineer from the University of Mumbai, India.